ahmaad-ansari/r2-autoware/AUTOWARE SETUP.md

-# Autoware and ROSMASTER R2 Setup Guide
+# Autoware Setup Guide

-This guide provides step-by-step instructions on setting up an environment to run Autoware along with Yahboom's ROSMASTER R2 using Docker.
+This guide provides step-by-step instructions on setting up an environment to run Autoware using Docker.
 Follow these steps carefully to ensure a smooth installation.

 ## Table of Contents
 - [Prerequisites](#prerequisites)